-This section will give you 10 things you either need to know or do to apply.
+This section will give you 10 things you need to either know or do to apply.
 You can then use our checklist for first-year applicants to make sure you have all of the required elements together before submitting your application.
 Want more detail?
-Download and print our Freshman Application Instructions for 2014.
+Download and print our Freshman Application Instructions for 2015.

 1. Basic Requirements